nviennot/velvetpulse/about_me.md

 I share my code at [github.com/nviennot](http://github.com/nviennot/).
 My twitter is [@nviennot](https://twitter.com/nviennot).

-For more information, you can take a look at [my outdated resume](http://viennot.biz/resume.pdf).
+For more information, you can take a look at [my resume](http://viennot.biz/resume.pdf).